Adaripavan/TO--DO-TASK-MANAGMENT-APP/README.md

-after downloading  the file path should be like this /project-root
+after downloading  the file path should be like this see the screen shot fro better understanding

+/project-root
   |-- index.php
   |-- /css